Last updated on 24 May 2022 by Robert Bateman (Privacy and Data Protection Research Writer at TermsFeed)

 For more information, read our article: What is Personal Information Under Privacy Laws?

-The CCPA provides 11 specific categories of personal information.
+The CCPA (CPRA) provides specific categories of personal information.
 These categories of personal information are important also you must refer to them in your Privacy Policy.
 It also provides some examples of the types of personal information in each category.

 Category of personal information | Examples of the types of personal information that might belong in this category (not exhaustive) |